JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

    6 │ c                             2
 ```

-Note that this operation also makes sense in a data frame context so it is
+Note that this operation also makes sense in a data frame context,
-also supported:
+where all rows are considered to be in the same group:

 ```jldoctest sac
 julia> transform(df, eachindex)